 ABOUT US

-Performing Arts Workshop, Inc. is a nonprofit dance education organization rooted in purpose, discipline, and belonging.
+Performing Arts Workshop, Inc. is a nonprofit dance education organization founded on the principles of purpose, discipline, and belonging.

-Founded in Jersey City in 2012, PAW has grown from a one-woman operation to a thriving community that nurtures the full potential of young people.
-In May 2025, we officially transitioned to nonprofit status to expand access, deepen our mission, and continue serving families with integrity and intention.
+Established in Jersey City in 2012, PAW has grown from a one-woman operation to a thriving community that nurtures the full potential of young people.
+In May 2025, we officially transitioned to nonprofit status to expand access and deepen our mission.

 Our programs are built on the belief that focus and determination are the keys to success.
-We offer a structured, welcoming space where students ages 3–17 can build confidence and experience the joy of movement, whether they dream of dancing professionally or simply want to grow through the art form.
+We offer a structured, welcoming space where students ages 3 to 17 can build confidence and experience the joy of movement, whether they dream of dancing professionally or simply want to grow through the art form.

 Through our weekly classes, summer programs, and performance opportunities, PAW provides:

-As we begin this new chapter as a nonprofit organization, our commitment remains the same: to offer high-quality experiences that center student growth, purpose, and joy.
+As we continue this chapter as a nonprofit organization, our commitment remains the same: to offer high-quality experiences that center student growth, community and joy.

 MEET OUR TEAM